Call Now for a Free Consultation

 Your financial advisor should only recommend investments that are suitable for their clients.
 The financial advisor should conduct a suitability analysis on a holistic level.
 Liquidity needs, time horizon, risk tolerance, age, income, are just a few categories an advisor should take into account prior to recommending any investment.
 Once that is completed the brokerage firm must ensure that due diligence was completed at every level of each investment.

-In 2005 FINRA issued multiple notices reminding brokerage firms that they cannot recommend TIC based only on the information they received by the sponsoring company.
-As a matter of fact, the Firm is legally required to conduct a “reasonable investigation” of their own accord to confirm there is no misrepresentation on the sponsors end.
+FINRA issued multiple notices reminding brokerage firms that they cannot recommend TIC based only on the information they received by the sponsoring company.
+As a matter of fact, the firm is legally required to conduct a “reasonable investigation” of their own accord to confirm there is no misrepresentation on the sponsors end.
 These safe guards are in place to protect the investor, but unfortunately sometimes they are overlooked.

-Filing a Complaint against your Brokerage Firm
+Filing a FINRA Claim against your Brokerage Firm

-If you have suffered losses as a result of a financial advisor’s misleading representations of a TIC or DST investment, the securities attorneys of The White Law Group may be able to help you recover the investment losses through FINRA arbitration.
+The foregoing information, which is all publicly available, is being provided by The White Law Group.
+If you have suffered losses as a result of a financial advisor’s misleading representations of a Tenants-in-Common (TIC) or DST investment we may be able to help.
+The securities attorneys of The White Law Group can file a FINRA arbitration claim to recover your losses.

 For a free consultation with a securities attorney, please call 888-637-5510.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
+For more information on the firm and its representation of investors in FINRA arbitration claims, visit https://whitesecuritieslaw.com.